 Question Management response What do you regard as the key events or issues that will have a significant impact on the financial statements for 2019/20?
 The agreement entered into between Birmingham Highways Limited and the Council in June 2019 for the future delivery of the Highways PFI contract.
 The agreement required the retendering, both for a short term and long delivery by a new sub contractor of BHL, and the impact of this on the activity during the year will be fully assessed for the impact on the accounts.
 The Council uses experts to provide estimates for non-current asset and pension liability valuations.
 A marginal change in assumptions can have a significant impact on outcomes.
 The Council has used external experts to supplement and provide challenge where internal experts have been used to determine estimates.
-Actions taken to limit the spread of the Coronavirus or the virus spreading widely may be a threat to the delivery of the accounts by the due deadline given the tight timescales required.
+The spread of Covid-19 and the introduction of lockdow n and the subsequent impact on the economy has increased the level of uncertainty on valuations.
+The financial statements will be based on the best estimates available but the disclosures within the accounts will be enhanced to make the reader aw are of the basis of preparation and any uncertainty that follow s.
+The rapid move to working remotely just before the year end as a result of the spread of Covid-19 and the emergency actions that the Council has had to undertake to support the citizens of Birmingham has meant a sudden sw itch in focus for operational and finance staff.
+The change in priorities may have lead to a delay in completing actions at the year end and additional checks have been put in place to ensure that information in the financial ledger is robust.
 Have you considered the appropriateness of the accounting policies adopted by the Authority?
 Have there been any events or transactions that may cause you to change or adopt new accounting policies?
 The Council bases its accounting policies on the example accounting policies included in the CIPFA Code Guidance.
 The Audit Committee of the Council considers and approves the accounting policies each year.
-The accounting policies have been reviewed and only minor changes have been identified.
+The accounting policies have been review ed and only minor changes have been identified.
 Is there any use of financial instruments, including derivatives?
 Yes as part of the normal treasury management activity with the policy set out in the Council's Financial Plan approved annually.
 There is no use of derivatives.

-Question Management response Are you aware of any significant transactions outside the normal course of business?
+Are you aw are of any significant transactions outside the normal course of business?
 The agreement in respect of the Highways PFI contract, as detailed above, being a change to the 25 year arrangement.
-The preparation for the delivery of the Commonwealth Games in 2022 involves a number of different activities that would not form part of the Council's normal course of business.
+The preparation for the delivery of the Commonw ealth Games in 2022 involves a number of different activities that would not form part of the Council's normal course of business.